gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Without warning its buzzing stopped and it fell from the sky like a rock.

-"Oy, that weren't us!"
-Captain Kerse protested, but it was too late.
+"Oy, that weren't us!" the *Taroona*'s captain protested, but it was too late.
 As the drone clattered on the cobblestones, the sergeant blew his whistle.